mands-repository-archive/getting-started/README.md

 ## Maintaining accurate Profile Information

 To remain a member of the organisation, you must maintain your [Profile Information](https://github.com/settings/profile) - this need to be accurate and complete.
-This includes ensuring the **Name** and **Company** fields are both filled in and contrain correct information; and ideally having a photo of yourself on the profile too.
+This includes ensuring the **Name** and **Company** fields are filled in with the correct information; and ideally having a photo of yourself on the profile too.

 Members who do not have complete profile information will be removed from the Organisation automatically and only restored when the profile is correctly maintained.